 - Fresh vegetables – slices of bell peppers, cucumber, and tomatoes are some of our favorites.

-- Bread – this could be a bun, a slice of sourdough bread, or a piece of Swedish cracker.
+- Bread – could be a bun, a slice of sourdough bread, or a piece of Swedish cracker.

 - Butter – we rarely use mayonnaise; butter is what we love to spread on the bread (or cracker) instead.